-Let us take a look at the art of calling CQ and various styles and methods that would be appropriate to what you want to achieve, and how we can improve our results from CQ calls and get more replies and thus more Quality Telegraphy Time QSO!
+Let us take a look at the art of calling CQ and various styles and methods that would be appropriate to what you are aiming to achieve, and how we can improve our results from CQ calls and get more replies and thus more Quality Telegraphy Time.

 Perhaps you have listened around the band and found nothing to reply to, or perhaps you are a “caller”.
-There are those who are primarily “callers” and those who are primarily “listeners”, and some that are half way between.
-Without both types, no contacts would take place!
+There are those who are primarily “callers” and those who are primarily “listeners”, and others that are half way between.
+Without both types, no contacts would ever take place!

-Imagine if no one called CQ again and again, then everyone would be listening and nothing would happen.
-Or, imagine if everyone called CQ all the time, on different frequencies without anyone listening up and down the band, again no QSO would take place!
+Imagine if no everyone called CQ again and again, with no one listening, or everyone was listening only and no one calling CQ, then nothing would happen.
+If everyone called CQ all the time, on different frequencies without anyone listening up and down the band, no QSO would take place!

 It is very educational to have a listen on the band, especially in more active locations such as Europe.
 Very often you will hear many stations on different frequencies calling CQ.
-And, you will often hear CQ calls without results, no one answers, as they are incorrectly ending only with <AR> (thanks to IARU “Ethics” misinformation!) or silence.
-You will also hear CQ calls several times without answer, the caller gives up or QSY and thens someone answers.
+And, you will often hear CQ calls without results, no one answers, or they are incorrectly ending only with <AR> (thanks to IARU “Ethics” misinformation!) or silence.
+You will also hear CQ calls several times without answer, the caller gives up or QSY to another band or CL and then someone answers.

 So, all of this will be addressed in this article, on how to improve our CQ results.